tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

    email: luay.jalil@verizon.com

 normative:
-  RFC2119:
-  RFC8174:

 informative:

 --- abstract

-Realizing Network slices may require the Service Provider to have the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
+Realizing network slices may require the Service Provider to have the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
 Multiple network slices can be realized on the same